hansklepitko/hansklepitko.github.io/docs/debian/things-01.md

 2022-02-07 14:54

-# Things to do after installing Debian
+# Things to do after installing Debian - regular

 *ver.
 22.02_regular Desktop Workstation (still more stable than Arch btw)*